Fiston-pro/AWS-summary/README.md

 AWS Device Farm is an app testing service that lets you test your Android, iOS, and web apps , on a massive collection of real mobile devices hosted in the AWS Cloud.

-Amazon Sumerian makes it easy to create engaging 3D front-end experiences
+Amazon Sumerian makes it easy to create engaging 3D front-end experiences.

 AWS Elastic Disaster Recovery (AWS DRS) minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud-based applications.